telerik/fiddler-docs/knowledge-base/VPAT.md

 ### (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.
 Supports with Exceptions

-* Fiddler Supports the use of assistive technology, such as screen readers, for access by people who are blind or visually impaired, except as noted in the Remarks section.
+* Fiddler Classic Supports the use of assistive technology, such as screen readers, for access by people who are blind or visually impaired, except as noted in the Remarks section.
-* Fiddler provides keyboard accessibility through keyboard shortcuts, access keys and TAB order to all significant features so use of a mouse is not required to be productive with the software.
+* Fiddler Classic provides keyboard accessibility through keyboard shortcuts, access keys and TAB order to all significant features so use of a mouse is not required to be productive with the software.
 * Documentation on Keyboard Shortcut keys are listed on http://www.fiddler2.com/fiddler/help/keyboard.asp.

 Exceptions